Skip to content

 Methods

 The integrated PK/PD models was characterized on the basis of PK (apixaban blood concentration) and PD (prothrombin time (PT), activated partial thromboplastin time (APTT), and anti-FXa activity) data from 181 healthy Chinese volunteers.
-Other investigated covariate variables included: Meaningful intrinsic and extraneous determinants, correlated markers (ABCG2, F13A1, C3, .).
+Other investigated covariate variables included: Meaningful intrinsic and extraneous determinants, correlated genetic factors (ABCG2, F13A1, C3, .).
 A total of 2877 PK concentration observations were included in the modeling dataset.

 Results

 The PK model of apixaban is adopted by single compartment model with first-order oral absorption.
-The estimated values of total clearance rate (CL/F), apparent distribution volume (V/F), and absorption rate constant (KA) in the final model are 3.37 l/h, 28.2 l, and 0.781 l/h, respectively.
+The estimated values of total clearance rate (CL/F), apparent distribution volume (V/F), and absorption rate constant (KA) in the final model are 3.37 L/h, 28.2 L, and 0.781 1/h, respectively.
 The PK model includes significance covariates such as FOOD, RBC, WT, and gene (ABCG2).
 The PD model of apixaban is adopted by a linear direct effect model with additive error, which was used to describe the relationship between markers such as APTT, PT, anti-FXa, plasma concentration.
 PK simulation within the modelled dose range is similar to clinical real date, while PD simulation results also show that the simulated exposure parameters is within the range of the literature.

 Conclusion